Delve.ai

 Prompt 1: Analyze and structure the customer data provided, focusing on key demographic, behavioral, and psychographic attributes.
 Summarize and highlight any clear trends or patterns across different customer attributes.

 Prompt 2: Using this structured data, list the possible customer segments.
-Name each segment and briefly describe their defining characteristics, including their interests, purchasing behaviors, and other notable demographic details.
+Name each segment and briefly describe its defining characteristics, including their interests, purchasing behaviors, and other notable demographic details.

 Prompt 3: From these segments, focus on [Segment Name].
 Give more details about their major motivations, typical pain points, and potential brand interactions.